Reverse Proxy

 TLS certificate configuration

-The proxy supports two modes for TLS certificate management:
+The proxy supports three modes for TLS certificate management:

 ACME mode (Let's Encrypt) - The proxy automatically provisions TLS certificates for each domain using Let's Encrypt.
 Enable this mode with: